 To insert a variable into your document, place the cursor where you want the user response (i.e. the variable) to appear.
 Next, click Insert response in the purple toolbar.

 Select the relevant message name, click Insert, and it will then appear in your document in purple text.

 Only variables connected to your bot's conversation flow can be inserted into your document.

 When you select a file upload variable to insert into your document, you can choose whether to display the file as a link or an attachment.

-Image files (limited to .png and .jpg) uploaded by a user can be displayed as a link or embedded inline in your document.
+Image files (limited to .png and .jpg) uploaded by a user can be displayed as either links or as embedded images positioned inline within your document.

-All other file types will be displayed as a link in your document.
+All other file types will be displayed as links in your document.

-- Select the text you want to apply a rule to
+- Select the text you wish to automate via rules

 - Apply the All/Any toggle